edgedb/edgedb/docs/guides/deployment/azure_flexibleserver.rst

        --start-ip-address 0.0.0.0 \
        --end-ip-address 0.0.0.0

-EdgeDB requires postgres' ``uuid-ossp`` extension which needs to be enabled.
+EdgeDB requires Postgres' ``uuid-ossp`` extension which needs to be enabled.

 .. code-block:: bash